 Each run unit (an application or business transaction flow) running on a BPM instance runs according to a schedule defined in End User Management Administration (for details, see "Business Process Monitor Administration User Interface" in the APM Application Administration Guide).
-Each application or business transaction flow can also have multiple schedules defined for it, as described in "Multiple Schedules" below.
+Each application or business transaction flow can also have multiple schedules defined for it, as described in Multiple Schedules, on the next page.

 The schedule defines the frequency of iterations of the run unit after its first run.
-The actual run time of the run unit is determined by the start offset value configured for it, which specifies the delay between the run unit schedule time and the run time, as described in "Start Offset" on the next page.
+The actual run time of the run unit is determined by the start offset value configured for it, which specifies the delay between the run unit schedule time and the run time, as described in Start Offset, below.